 Healing is approached in an entirely different manner by traditional healers, the preferred first line for most patients.
 The first question asked when a patient is ill is not "What made him sick?" but rather, "Who made him sick?"
-Traditional healers will divine the person or spirit to blame, as well as the motivations for wishing one harm.
-Oftentimes, a jealous neighbor or an upset ancestor might be to blame.
+Traditional healers will divine the person or spirit to blame-oftentimes a jealous neighbor or upset ancestor-as well as the motivations for wishing one harm.
 Herbs, protective charms, tattoos, and other implements are used to combat this witchcraft.
 "Preventative medicine" has a big role in Malawi healing, but it's not necessary preventing disease-it's preventing evil magic.
 Shamans will combat witchcraft with pre-emptive strikes against evil doers.
-Vaccines do fit nicely into this worldview however, especially since it is an injection placed in bloodstream of the always vulnerable child, one favorite target of witches.
+Vaccines fit nicely into this worldview however, especially since it is an injection placed in bloodstream of the always vulnerable child, one favorite target of witches.

-Malawi patients would not talk to their Western physician about such matters.
+Malawi patients will not likely talk to their Western physician about traditional healing practices.
 Usually, when medical providers ask when an illness began, they will hear the polite lie, "Dzulo" or yesterday.

-Many (if not most) patients bear tattoos and other signs of traditional attempts made before the patient or their family decided to try Western medicine.
+Many patients bear tattoos and other signs of traditional attempts made before the patient or their family decided to try Western medicine.

 While a Malawi traditional healer instinctively divines the illness and its cause, the Western doctor asks a hundred questions and orders tests.
-The Malawi healer understands the family and village politics and implements his cure not just for the patient but for the underlying problem in the family and community that caused the illness; the Western doctor gives inert looking tablets.
-All in all, the Western approach must be supremely unsatisfying to the Malawi patient.
-That said, from the sometimes dramatic recoveries that occur in the wards, most Malawians take a sensible approach and cover their bases, taking the advice of both healers without any sense of complication or feeling of contradiction.
+The Malawi healer understands the family and village politics and implements his/her cure not just for the patient but for the underlying problem in the family and community that caused the illness; the Western doctor gives inert looking tablets.
+That being said, from the sometimes dramatic recoveries that occur in the wards, most Malawians take a combination approach and cover their bases, taking the advice of both healers without any sense of complication or feeling of contradiction.